Doug McIntyre: Radio

 After four years hosting KABC's overnight show Red Eye Radio, McIntyre inherited the morning drive position when veteran host Ken Minyard retired in October 2004.
 On September 24, 2009, McIntyre announced that he was leaving effective the end of the day's broadcast.

 Beginning May 8, 2011, he hosted Doug McIntyre's Red Eye Radio which was broadcast on flagship station 770 WABC in New York, as well as 100 other stations across the country.
-On December 9, 2011, it was announced that he would be returning to KABC, Los Angeles, to host a new morning drive show, Mcintyre In The Morning, effective January 3, 2012.
+On December 9, 2011, it was announced that he would be returning to KABC, Los Angeles, to host a new morning drive show, McIntyre In The Morning, effective January 3, 2012.
 McIntyre was teamed with former KFI afternoon news anchor Terri-Rae Elmer.
 Elmer exited the program in December 2016.
 McIntyre was joined by Leeann Tweeden in February 2017.
 In November of that year, McIntyre and Tweeden broke the Senator Al Franken story that resulted, ultimately, in Franken's resignation from the United States Senate.

 In December 2018, McIntyre announced that he would be leaving KABC.
 His final program was December 14.

 Television

 McIntyre is a frequent television guest.
-He has appeared on Lou Dobbs Tonight, Bill Maher's Politically Incorrect, Planet Green’s Supper Club with Tom Bergeron, and HBO's Real Time with Bill Maher.
+He has appeared on Lou Dobbs Tonight, Bill Maher's Politically Incorrect, Planet Green's Supper Club with Tom Bergeron, and HBO's Real Time with Bill Maher.
 McIntyre appeared on The History Channel, as well as Fox News Channel's The O'Reilly Factor and Hannity & Colmes.
 He hosted his own segment on CNBC's The Dennis Miller Show.
-McIntyre also wrote at least two episodes of The New WKRP in Cincinnati.
+McIntyre also wrote episodes of Married...
+With Children, Full House, WKRP in Cincinnati. and was Co-Executive Producer of Mike Hammer - Private Eye.